alat-rights/alana-utilities/docs/README.md

 The documentation for this project is hosted at [utils.alana.computer](https://utils.alana.computer).

 ## Motivating Examples
-(I tested these, and tried to make sure my code was idiomatic in all cases.
+*I tested these, and I've tried to make sure my code was idiomatic in all cases.
 Sorry if I messed up!
-Please report any issues to `h i ( a t ) [pip package name for this library] dot computer`).
+Please open a [GitHub issue](https://github.com/alat-rights/alana-utilities/issues) if you catch a mistake.*

 Continuing a list of messages using Anthropic API (adapted from [Anthropic API documentation](https://docs.anthropic.com/claude/reference/messages_post)):
 ```